 - Eye injury

 While these injuries and others are often treatable, they can cause significant pain and suffering to the injured worker and his family.
-Additionally, many of these injuries require serious medical treatment and rehabilitation, which can force an employee to miss work and lose income.
+And many injuries require serious medical treatment and rehabilitation, which can force an employee to miss work and lose income.
 This financial strain only adds to what is already a difficult and stressful situation.

 Employers Need to Do Their Part to Prevent Construction Injuries

-While accidents do happen, there are many times when a construction injury could have been avoided with a simple amount of care.
-Unfortunately, injuries often occur as a direct result of violations of federal safety mandates, and construction-related violations are among the top safety violations reported by OSHA.
+While accidents happen, often a construction injury could have been avoided with a simple amount of care.
+Unfortunately, injuries often occur because of violations of federal safety mandates, and construction-related violations are among the top safety violations reported by OSHA.
 Among the top 10 most frequently cited standards, three were categorized specifically under construction, with fall protection leading the list.

-To encourage the safety of everyone on and near a construction site, OSHA offers a number of safety tips, including:
+To encourage the safety of everyone on and near a construction site, OSHA offers several safety tips, including:

-- Wear appropriate safety gear.
+- Wear safety gear.
 This includes hard hats, eye protection, and harnesses when working from heights.

 - Workers should be trained on any equipment they will use, especially ladders and scaffolds.

 - Guard open shafts and holes to prevent falls and falling objects.